What Is the New Los Angeles District Attorney's DA's Background? What Are Some Of The Big Changes That Have Come To LA?

 Another big change relates to how the DAs prosecute felony cases.
 When the DAs prosecute felonies in Los Angeles County, they are to assume that the defendant gets probation instead of prison time.
 The defense used to have to beg them for a non-prison sentence.
 Now, he's taking the opposite path.

-If the prosecutor wants to give somebody prison time and go against his policy, they have to submit a memo to the director of the district attorney's office, which is basically controlled by his people.
-Only then will the defendant possibly get prison instead of probation.
+Suppose the prosecutor wants to give somebody prison time and go against his policy.
+In that case, they have to submit a memo to the director of the district attorney's office, which his people basically control.
+Only then will the defendant possibly get prison instead of probation?

-A lot of the DAs have basically revolted.
+A lot of the DAs have revolted.
 Some of the revolts have been discreet.
-They've told judges that they are instructed to follow the policies versus putting it in the record.
+They've told judges that they are instructed to follow the policies rather than putting them on the record.

 However, that is a dangerous move.
-A lot of the head prosecutors are going to be switched to different positions, and he will most likely bring in his own people who will take over the 38 courthouses in Los Angeles County.
+Many of the head prosecutors will be switched to different positions, and he will most likely hire his own people to take over the 38 courthouses in Los Angeles County.

 Crimes Not Included for Removing Special Allegations

-When that occurs, they'll really start to enact his policy in an effective manner.
+When that occurs, they'll really start to enact his policy effectively.
 He has, however, retracted certain allegations for

-He's not using his policy on those offenses.
-It is yet to be seen whether he retracts anything else.
-We'll see how his office reacts to his policies.
-We'll also see what the judges will do to try to block his policies.
+He's not using his policy on those offenses, and it is yet to be seen whether he retracts anything else.
+We'll see how his office reacts to his policies and what the judges do to try to block them.

-As a criminal defense attorney, I am going to do everything I can for my clients to ensure that the pendulum swings in their direction.
-My job is to make sure that they're treated fairly, and that their rights and liberties are protected.
+As a criminal defense attorney, I will do everything I can for my clients to ensure that the pendulum swings in their direction.
+My job is to ensure that they're treated fairly and that their rights and liberties are protected.

 Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.